Vietnam Software Developers in 2021: Statistics You Need To Know

 Offshore developers in Vietnam for Singapore company?
 Why and Why not?

 INSPIUS is a tech hiring company.
 We have been helping onboard hundreds of tech talents in Vietnam for Singapore companies since 2013.
 While partnering with Singapore tech firms, we noticed they often shared a similar concern: “Are offshore developers in Vietnam suitable for my business?”.
 By the end of this article, you should be able to answer this question.

 In recent years, Vietnam has been recognized as one of the fastest-growing economies in the South East Asia region.
 In 2019 alone, the country received over 38.2 US$ billion of foreign direct investment (FDI), which increased by 7.2% compared to 2018.
 Vietnam is also Singapore’s strategic economic partner for years:

 Singapore was Vietnam’s third-largest investor in 2019, with a total investment of US$4.5 billion.

 Singapore’s Direct Investments Abroad (DIA) into Vietnam has more than tripled in the last decade.

 The seven Vietnam-Singapore Industrial Parks (VSIPs) have attracted over US$12.9 billion in investment from more than 800 companies as of 2018.

-Those resources provide a giant workforce for IT-related industries, and also make Vietnam a potential partner for software outsourcing service in the region.
-In fact, Vietnam has already surpassed China to become the second-largest software outsourcing partner of Japan.
+Those resources provide a giant workforce for IT-related industries, and also make Vietnam a potential country to hire offshore developers.

-Based on our years of experience in helping connect Singapore tech startups with Vietnam tech talents, we have identified a few great qualities of Vietnam software engineer that can benefit Singapore businesses:
+Based on our years of experience in helping connect Singapore companies with Vietnam tech talents, we have identified some great qualities of Vietnam software engineers: